Truths Mirrors Tell

 Although I have carpe-ed my own Diem from time to time, I actually want to take a moment to talk a little bit about truth and beauty of their own accord, notwithstanding the fact that I kind of disagree with the whole transcendentalist philosophy.

 There have been many times in my life where I have looked into a mirror and cringed, horrified.
 This is especially true on the day after Thanksgiving, where I torture myself by looking into the mirror as I stand there holding the rolls of fat where the pie ended up.
-Also, this can be bad on days when I have been around a lot of very pretty women with perfectly straight teeth, and I can stand for an hour just vainly trying to push my crooked lower tooth back into its rightful place with my tongue.
+Also, this can be bad on days when I have been around a lot of very pretty women with perfectly straight teeth and slim petite jawlines, and I can stand for an hour just vainly trying to push my crooked lower tooth back into its rightful place with my tongue.
+Sometimes I also find myself focusing on my Wide jaw.
+We all have our insecurities after all.
 Having teeth that aren’t straight can be so difficult.
 I’ve thought about going to see an invisalign dentist in Gresham before now, maybe I should just book an appointment.
 My friend told me she’d been and they made her teeth look so straight and perfect.
 Perhaps mentioning that at my next dentist appointment might be a good idea, it might improve my self-confidence.
 My parents live in New York and have said I can visit their Dentist in Syracuse if my dentist hasn’t got any available appointments.
 I suppose the procedure will be a bit painful and going back to my parent’s house and having them look after me for a few days would be a lot easier than going home.
 I guess we’ll just have to wait and see.

 My friend Nancy gave me a very good book called, “The Artist’s Way: A Spiritual Path to Higher Creativity.”